Sensei Andy Plumb, 5th Dan

 In 2000 I set out to open my own club after the closure of the clubs I was training in within the SKF.
 The BKA gave me the means to do so and Shukokai Bethesda was born.
 The BKA had given me the opportunity to continue to train and teach but I was still searching for a Shukokai group to join as I now lacked leadership and tuition for my own progression.

-Towards the end of 2001 I received a invitation from the SSU to a seminar with Yamada Sensei 9th Dan.
+Towards the end of 2001 I received a invitation from the SSU to attend a seminar with Yamada Sensei 9th Dan.
 The course had completely recaptured my love for karate, the authenticity of Japanese Instructors and the standard of the senior grades, the Shukokai linage and professionalism of the SSU made me quickly realise I wanted to be a part of it.
-After a meeting with Sensei Denis Casey I was welcomed in to folds of the SSU and Shito Ryu Shukokai Karate-do.
+After a meeting with Sensei Denis Casey I was welcomed in to folds of the SSU and Shito Ryu Shukokai Karate-do Union.

 I have had my fair share of competition success with the SSU.
 In 2005 I traveled with the squad to France to compete in the world championships and achieved bronze medal in individual kumite event.
-Two years later in Greece in the world championships, I achieved bronze again in the men's kumite and fought in the men's team event in which we won gold medal.
+Two years later in Greece at the world championships, I achieved bronze again in the men's kumite and fought in the final of the men's team event in which we won gold medal.
 I have also trained and competed in Japan in 2009 , 2013 and 2016.
 It is a country I plan on continuously visiting to train and travel.